 The food quality here is just so much higher than what you normally find at a quick service restaurant in Walt Disney World.
 The pizzas are artisan hearth-baked and nothing like the garbage at places like PizzeRizzo.
 The sandwiches are all excellent and the Tuna Niçoise Salad might be the best quick service salad we’ve had yet.

 The nice thing is that Primo Piatto also has very reasonable prices for food of this quality, and generous portion sizes to match.
 Even if you aren’t staying here, we highly recommend stopping by after a day at one of the nearby parks.

 What to Get: All the burgers use a signature-blend patty made from Brisket and Chuck ground beef that is super juicy and more flavorful than standard Disney burgers.
 Our favorite sandwich though is the Croque Monsieur, which even rivals its counterpart at the #4 restaurant on this list.

 Regal Eagle Smokehouse is another new restaurant to make our rankings but firmly belongs in the Top 10.
 It’s located in The American Adventure (in the old Liberty Inn) and it is the perfect location for a restaurant serving up America’s greatest culinary gift, BBQ.

-It has all the classic American BBQ dishes such as BBQ ribs, smoked pork butt, smoked chicken, and brisket.
+It has all the classic American BBQ dishes such as BBQ ribs, smoked chicken, and brisket.
 All of them are done really well for a quick service restaurant pumping out hundreds of orders per hour.
 Each plate comes with garlic toast and sides such as baked beans, Mac and cheese, coleslaw, onion rings, and French fries.